mesosphere/dcos-commons/frameworks/hdfs/docs/install.md

   <tr>
     <td>name</td>
     <td>string</td>
     <td>The name of the HDFS service installation.
-This must be unique for each DC/OS HDFS service instance deployed on a DC/OS cluster.
-It will determine the ID of the HDFS nameservice, which must be unique within a DC/OS cluster.</td>
+This must be unique for each DC/OS service instance deployed on a DC/OS cluster.
+It will determine the ID of the HDFS service.
+See [Alternate install configurations](#alternate-install-configurations) for more information on configuring the service name.</td>
   </tr>

   <tr>